 Another easy costume based on a pun.
 Take an empty cereal box and cut a wide slit through the front.
 Slip a fake knife through the slit and add fake blood as desired.
 Congratulations: you’re a cereal killer!

 If you prefer not to walk around holding a box of cereal, you can instead use one or more small, personal-sized boxes of cereal.
 In lieu of a fake knife, use plastic cutlery or plastic toothpicks shaped like swords to “stab” the cereal boxes.
 Then use double-sided tape to attach your “victims” to your clothes.
 To take it one step further, you can even dress up as one of the characters, to keep the cereal spirit going.

-4. Your younger self
+4. Your Younger Self

 What you’ll need: an old photo of yourself; clothes and accessories similar to what you are wearing in the photo